Holographic Algorithms Beyond Matchgates: Introduction

 \section{Introduction}

 Recently a number of complexity dichotomy theorems have been obtained for counting problems.
-Typically, such dichotomy theorems assert that a vast majority of problems expressible within the framework are $\SHARPP$-hard, however an intricate subset manages to escape this fate.
-They exhibit a great deal of mathematical structure, which leads to a polynomial time algorithm.
-In recent dichotomy theorems, a pattern has emerged~\cite{CK12, CLX10, CLX11a, CKW12, HL12, CLX13, CGW13, GW12}.
-Some of the tractable cases are expressible as ``those problems for which there exists a \emph{holographic algorithm}.''
-However, this understanding has been largely restricted to problems where the local constraint functions are symmetric.
-In order to gain a complete understanding, we must determine the full extent of holographic algorithms, beyond the symmetric constraints.
+Typically, such dichotomy theorems assert that a vast majority of problems expressible within certain frameworks are $\SHARPP$-hard, however an intricate subset manages to escape this fate.
+These exceptions exhibit some rich mathematical structure, leading to polynomial-time algorithms.
+Holographic reductions and algorithms, introduced by Valiant \cite{Val08}, play key roles in many recent dichotomy theorems~\cite{CK12, CLX17, CLX11a, CKW12, HL16, CLX13, CGW16, GW13}.
+Indeed, many interesting tractable cases are solvable using holographic reductions.
+This fascinating fact urges us to explore the full reach of holographic algorithms.

-Holographic algorithms were first introduced by Valiant~\cite{Val08, Val06}.
-They are applicable for any problem that can be expressed as the contraction of a tensor network.
-Valiant's algorithms have two main ingredients.
-The first ingredient is to encode computation in planar graphs using matchgates~\cite{Val02a, Val02b, CCL09, CL11a, CG13}.
+Valiant's holographic algorithms~\cite{Val08, Val06} have two main ingredients.
+The first is to encode computation in planar graphs via gadget construction, called matchgates~\cite{Val02a, Val02b, CCL09, CL11a, CG14}.
 The result of the computation is then obtained by counting the number of perfect matchings in a related planar graph, which can be done in polynomial time by Kasteleyn's (a.k.a.~the FKT) algorithm~\cite{Kas61, TF61, Kas67}.
-The second ingredient is a holographic reduction, which is achieved by a choice of linear basis vectors.
-The computation can be carried out in any basis since the output of the computation is independent of the basis.
-Algorithmically speaking, a holographic reduction only takes constant time since the reduction merely consists of a proof that the two seemingly different problems are actually the same.
+The second one is the notion of holographic transformations/reductions, which show equivalences of problems with different descriptions via basis transformations.
+Thus, in order to apply the holographic algorithm, one must find a suitable holographic transformation along with matchgates realizing the desired constraint functions.
+This procedure has been made algorithmic~\cite{CCL09, CL11a}.